^

 Diagnosis of myopathies

-The basic forms of myopathy:
+The main forms of myopathy:

-- III.
+• III.
 Inflammatory myopathies: polymyositis, AIDS, collagenoses, etc.

-- IV.
-Metabolic myopathies (including endocrine and mitochondrial myopathies, myoglobulinemia, etc.).
+• IV.
+Metabolic myopathies (including endocrine and mitochondrial myopathies; myoglobulinemia, etc.).

-- V. Iatrogenic and toxic myopathies.
+• V. Iatrogenic and toxic myopathies.

-- VI.
+• VI.
 Alcoholic myopathy.

-- VII.
+• VII.
 Paraneoplastic myopathy.

 Where does it hurt?

-"Muscular dystrophy"
+"Muscular dystrophies"

-Becker's muscular dystrophy is the second most frequent, but benign form of pseudohypertrophic myodystrophy.
-The onset of the disease is between 5 and 15 years.
+Becker muscular dystrophy is the second most common but benign form of pseudohypertrophic myodystrophy.
+Onset of the disease is between 5 and 15 years.
 The pattern of muscle involvement is the same as in the Duchenne form.
-The weakness of the muscles of the pelvic girdle and the proximal parts of the legs is characteristic.
-The gait changes, difficulties arise when getting up from a low stool, while climbing the stairs.
-The expressed pseudohypertrophy of gastrocnemius muscles develops; the process slowly spreads upward to the muscles of the shoulder girdle and the proximal parts of the hands.
-The level of CK is elevated
+Weakness of the pelvic girdle and proximal leg muscles is characteristic.
+Gait changes, difficulties arise when getting up from a low chair, when climbing stairs.
+Severe pseudohypertrophy of the calf muscles develops; the process slowly spreads upward to the muscles of the shoulder girdle and proximal arms.
+The level of CPK is elevated

 Membrane myopathies